-It also appeared in one of my favorite websites, Control Your Cash, friend of soccer lovers everywhere.
+This article appeared in one of my favorite websites, Control Your Cash, friend of soccer lovers everywhere.
 Go check them out; if you like my snark, you’ll love their snark!

 Subscribe to Receive My 52 Week Financial Game Plan and Get a Free E-Book!